byawitz/appwrite-funcover/README.md

 }
 ```

-This data will be sent to the function completely, like so:
+The data will be sent to the function completely, like so:

 ```json
 {